TheoKanning/theokanning.github.io/_posts/2019-05-26-using-the-rplidar-a1-on-the-mit-racecar.md

 In order to build a map of an environment, a mapping package like `gmapping` needs to know the position of the lidar relative to the racecar base link.
 ROS uses a handy library called `tf2` to publish static coordinate frame transform data like this.

 The default racecar project already defines the default coordinate transforms between the `base_link` and `laser` frames..
-Since the A1 doesn&#8217;t fit in the existing lidar slot, I had to moveit up 2cm and back 2cm.
+Since the A1 doesn't fit in the existing lidar slot, I had to moveit up 2cm and back 2cm.
 The exact measurements will depend on your setup.

 <pre class="wp-block-preformatted"># static_transforms.launch.xml
-&lt;node pkg="tf2_ros" type="static_transform_publisher" name="base_link_to_laser"
+<node pkg="tf2_ros" type="static_transform_publisher" name="base_link_to_laser"
- args="0.265 0.0 0.147 0.0 0.0 0.0 1.0 /base_link /laser" /&gt;
+ args="0.265 0.0 0.147 0.0 0.0 0.0 1.0 /base_link /laser" />
 </pre>

 ## Seeing lidar data